-To make creating your Thanksgiving Menu Easier, I have a handy Thanksgiving Menu Printable.
+I have a handy Thanksgiving Menu Printable to make creating your Thanksgiving Menu Easier.
 This printable has three columns, one for your ideal Thanksgiving menu, a second for your planned guests’ ideal menu -I assume you have some idea of what the people you will be serving expect- and the third column is the great compromise that will be your Thanksgiving holiday menu.

-While you are sitting down to plan your Thanksgiving menu try to keep a specific palette of flavors on your table rather than grabbing any old recipe just because it looks good.
+While you are sitting down to plan your Thanksgiving menu, keep a specific palette of flavors on your table rather than grabbing any old recipe just because it looks good.

-This year for the great-pre-Turkey Day extravaganza I actually created two entirely separate menus.
-Why?
-Well there may have been a family uprising if I didn’t serve the expected menu, but I’m looking to expand the holiday recipes available here on Home-Ec 101 and so I went with an Italian American theme for this year’s recipes.
+Well, there may have been a family uprising if I didn’t serve the expected menu, but I’m looking to expand the holiday recipes available here on Home-Ec 101, and so I went with an Italian American theme for this year’s recipes.

 This year’s Italian-American theme consisted of (the recipes are coming, don’t worry):